fusioncharts/dev_centre_docs/getting-started/vue/configure-your-chart-using-vuejs.md

 The above chart has been rendered using the following steps:

 1. Included the necessary libraries and components using `import`.
-For example, `react-fusioncharts`, `fusioncharts`, etc.
+For example, `vue-fusioncharts`, `fusioncharts`, etc.

 2. Registered `vue-fusioncharts` component.